DCIForks/norris/README.md

 The task is to create a simple client for Auth0's [Authentication Sample](https://github.com/auth0-blog/nodejs-jwt-authentication-sample) backend.

 First clone the [Authentication Sample](https://github.com/auth0-blog/nodejs-jwt-authentication-sample) repo and launch it using `node server.js` or `nodemon server.js`.

+> Make sure that the directory for the Authentication Sample is _not_ a child directory of the current assignment.
+They can both be inside the same parent directory.
+Both directories contain hidden `.git` directories, which tracks all the changes made to all files and directories placed at the same level.
+It can be very confusing (to you, and to `git`) if one `.git` directory is tracking the changes of another `.git` directory.

 You can use Postman to connect to the `/users` and `/api/protected/random-quote` routes.
 When your requests are working correctly in Postman, you can use the automatically generated code as inspiration for your own JavaScript implementation.

 ## Your mission: